Why should you bake bread?

 There are several tricks that make this recipe superior and easy: Lots of butter, flavorful sweeteners, fresh yeast and a digital cooking thermometer.

-Sugar: For sweeteners I almost always use brown sugar for bread.
-It gives a lovely undertone that remains subtle after the bread is baked.
+For sweeteners I almost always use brown sugar for bread.
+It gives a lovely caramel undertone that remains subtle after the bread is baked.
 Sometimes I drizzle in some honey just for that sweet, homey taste that warms me deep inside.
+Yeast eats sugar but is not picky about what kind.
+You can use white, brown, or even honey.

 This is the dough right after I have made a slice to divide it.
 Look at those beautiful stretch marks on the dough – it’s nice and elastic.
 This is a solid sign you have healthy yeast action.
 When I see dough like this I already know it’s going to be good bread.